celery/celery/docs/userguide/configuration.rst

 .. note::

-    The cache backend supports the :pypi:`pylibmc` and `python-memcached` libraries.
+    The cache backend supports the :pypi:`pylibmc` and :pypi:`python-memcached` libraries.
 The latter is used only if :pypi:`pylibmc` isn't installed.

 Using a single Memcached server: